 Stable angina usually happens after you’ve exerted yourself physically.
 The symptoms tend to be temporary, lasting up to 15 minutes in most cases.
 This is different from unstable angina, in which the pain can be continuous and more severe.

 You can have an episode of stable angina at any time of day.
 However, you’re more likely to experience symptoms in the morning.

 - being overweight

 - having a history of heart disease

-- having high cholesterol or blood pressure
+- having high cholesterol or high blood pressure

-- not exercising enough
+- not exercising

 These tests can determine if your heart is functioning properly and if any arteries are blocked.

-You might need to take other drugs to manage underlying conditions that contribute to stable angina.
-Consult your doctor if you have high blood pressure, high cholesterol, or diabetes.
-Medications to stabilize your blood pressure, cholesterol, and glucose levels can reduce your risk of angina.
-Blood-thinning medication can prevent blood clots, a contributing factor in stable angina.
+You might need to take other medications to manage underlying conditions that contribute to stable angina, such as high blood pressure, high cholesterol, or diabetes.
+Tell your doctor if you have any of these conditions.
+Your doctor may prescribe certain medications that can help stabilize your blood pressure, cholesterol, and glucose levels.
+This will lower your risk of experiencing more episodes of angina.